craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 Habits for once a year, for me typically around the new calendar year

-* Greek tradition of living the things you want the most on new years day
+* Greek tradition of living how you want the rest of the year to go on new years day

 * Yearly review
   * review and write out what happened each month by looking at pictures, calendar